Zeroeh/udp-mitm/README.md

 # Todo
 - Maybe make the bash script a little more user friendly by cutting down the arguments a little bit?
-- Make a "cleanup" script that removes the iptable rules.
+- Add args to the cleanup script for looping the amount of times to cleanup rules.
+(Smarter cleanup script)